Jhuku/DistributedLocker/README.md

 3. Simulating client disconnect is done using ctrl+c or typing 4 in the client code.
 Havent covered other different ways of disconnecting.

 4. Error handling isn't very robust.

+Note: The command `kill -9 $(lsof -ti:8765)` will be handy if runing server multiple times to unbiind the port.